 When you paint full-time, it becomes natural to alternate between working very intensely for a few months followed by doing almost no painting for a month or two.
 It fits well with the cycle of art fairs and shows where you first need to produce things to sell, then you need to do framing and any show preparation.
 When the show is over there's always plenty of admin work to do.

 And so it was that I spent almost no time in the studio in July and early August.
 Yet here I am starting the scramble anew, getting ready for the next show season.

-In this latest batch of paintings I'm continuing to explore my relationship with my immediate surroundings.
-I expect to do 15 or 16 additional pieces in a range of sizes for my next show.
+In this latest batch of paintings I've continued to explore my immediate surroundings.
+There are the first in a series of 15 or 16 works that I plan to do for my next show.

 Horizon, 6x12, oil on hemp panel.
 2018

-These elongated landscape formats sometimes make for easier composition than standard sizes like 9x12 and 11x14.
-Because you've got a limited height to work with, you're forced to choose between concentrating on either the sky or the land (or sea, in this case).
+It's often easier to design work to fit an elongated landscape format than it is to make it work with a standard size like 9x12.
+The limited height forces you to choose between concentrating on either the sky or the land (or sea, in this case).

 This is a re-paint of one I did when we first moved to Seattle.
 The elongated format is a much better choice than the 9x12 of the original.